feperezl/feperezl/README.md

 🌐 Currently, I'm looking for new opportunities to learn and grow.
 My repositories showcase a mix of personal projects, school projects, and experiments that reflect my continuous learning journey.

-📫 You can connect with me on [Linkedin(https://www.linkedin.com/in/fernandaperez99)]

 Happy coding! 🚀✨

 <!--